golang/dep/README.md

 Manifests?
 Locks?
 Eeew.
 Yes, we also think it'd be swell if we didn't need metadata files.
 We love the idea of Go packages as standalone, self-describing code.
 Unfortunately, the wheels come off that idea as soon as versioning and cross-project/repository dependencies happen.
-But Universe alignment is hard;
+But universe alignment is hard;
 trying to intermix version information directly with the code would only make matters worse.